Azure/kubeflow-labs/1-docker/README.md

 Successfully tagged mypythonapp:latest
 ```

-When you have the successfully message, you should be able now to see if your image is locally available with the commands `docker images` described earlier.
+When you have the successfully built message, you should be able now to see if your image is locally available with the command `docker images` described earlier.

 Now we can try to run it locally using the `docker run` command :